-CHAOSSEARCH is a service on AWS for searching, finding, introspecting, and interrogating your historical log and event data.
-At a high level, we’ve extended the Elasticsearch API and Kibana onto Amazon S3, cost-effectively opening up access to search, query, and visualize terabytes of log and event data.
+ChaosSearch is a fully managed service forsearching, finding, introspecting, and interrogating your historical log and event data.
+At a high level, we’ve extended the Elasticsearch API and Kibana onto Amazon S3 and Google Cloud Storage (GCS), cost-effectively opening up access to search, query, and visualize terabytes of log and event data.

-All you need to do is gather data from any source — from your clients (mobile, IoT, browsers, applications), vendored software, or your own code, and dump it directly into your S3 account.
-CHAOSSEARCH is a new approach with innovative technology that manages the tsunami of log and event data being generated today as well as unlocks the value of its analysis.
-Although, first and foremost, CHAOSSEARCH is a search and analytic service for detecting and inspecting historical log and event data over days, weeks, months, and years, directly in your own S3 object storage infrastructure.
+All you need to do is gather data from any source — from your clients (mobile, IoT, browsers, applications), vendored software, or your own code, and dump it directly into your S3 or GCS account.
+ChaosSearch is a new approach with innovative technology that manages the tsunami of log and event data being generated today as well as unlocks the value of its analysis.
+Although, first and foremost, ChaosSearch is a search and analytic service for detecting and inspecting historical log and event data over days, weeks, months, and years, directly in your own cloud object storage .
 This service is not (most fundamentally not) like anything you have seen before — there are several important advantages and differences...

 “By 2020, the digital universe will reach 44 zettabytes” — IDC

 A Completely New Approach

 There is nothing available on the market quite like ChaosSearch.
 Here is how our approach, feature set, and value compare to traditional logging solutions.